Page contents

 Geoffrey is 84 and his wife Valerie is 80.
 Valerie is Geoffrey’s main carer and is starting to find it difficult as Geoffrey wakes up many times during the night and needs more support during the day.

-Geoffrey’s daytime carer arrives in the morning and and helps Geoffrey get out of bed, shower, and get dressed.
+Geoffrey’s daytime domiciliary carer arrives in the morning and helps Geoffrey get out of bed, shower and get dressed.
 She then makes breakfast for both Geoffrey and Valerie and tidies up while they eat.

-In the evening, Geoffrey’s night time carer arrives and the daytime carer leaves.
-The nighttime carer helps Geoffrey get ready for bed and then assists him getting into bed.
-The nighttime carer assists Geoffrey when he wakes up and gives him reassurance, helping Valerie get her sleep.
+In the evening, Geoffrey’s night time domiciliary carer arrives and the daytime carer leaves.
+The night time carer helps Geoffrey get ready for bed and then assists him getting into bed, and is also on hand to assist Geoffrey if he wakes up in the night and gives him reassurance, helping Valerie get her sleep.

 What are the benefits of domiciliary care?

-Receiving care in your own home and community, where you feel safe and comfortable, is a huge benefit for many people.
-This means that you can maintain your independence in familiar surroundings with peace of mind that you’re always being supported.
+What is the difference between domiciliary care and residential care?
+Receiving care in your own home and community, where you feel safe and comfortable, compared to a new environment within a residential home, is a huge benefit for many people.

-How much does domiciliary care cost and who will pay for it?
+How much does domiciliary care cost and who pays for it?

 Everyone in Scotland over the age of 65 is entitled to free personal care in their home if they are assessed by a social worker as requiring it, however, there can be significant delays to receive this free care.
 This guide details what funding is available for domiciliary care in Scotland.

 Social care is not free in Wales, but the Welsh Government caps the amount you may be charged for domiciliary care or home help services.
-On a weekly basis, local authorities cannot charge you more than £80 for domiciliary care.
+Your local authority cannot charge you more than £100 a week for domiciliary care.
 This guide details what funding is available for domiciliary care in Wales.

 In Northern Ireland, domiciliary care is often provided free of charge to the recipient.
 For more details, read our guide to what funding is available for domiciliary care in Northern Ireland.